Lay Away: Plot

 Dr. Harvard (Stephen Spencer) is visited in his office by Oraetta (Jessie Buckley), who offers him homemade macarons.
 Harvard eats one, which turns out to be poisoned, and suffers a seizure.
 Oraetta then inspects his desk to find the letter, which is signed as "a concerned citizen".

 After finding Antoon's body, Josto (Jason Schwartzman) and Calamita (Gaetano Bruno) deduce that Rabbi (Ben Whishaw) betrayed them.
 Josto orders Calamita to find and kill both Rabbi and Satchel.
 At the warehouse, Loy (Chris Rock) is pressured to go to war, but he intends on sticking to his plan before it escalates.
 His wife, Buel (J. Nicole Brooks), is visited at home by Calamita, who believes Satchel is hiding there.
 However, Calamita is taken aback when she threatens him with a shotgun, prompting him to leave.

-Josto and Ebal Violante (Francesco Acquaroli) meet with Loy, Opal Rackley (James Vincent Meredith), and Omie Sparkman (Corey Hendrix) at a warehouse.
+Josto and Ebal Violante (Francesco Acquaroli) meet with Loy, Opal Rackley (James Vincent Meredith) and Omie Sparkman (Corey Hendrix) at a warehouse.
 Fearing for the safety of Gaetano (Salvatore Esposito), Violante offers part of the Fadda territory in exchange for Gaetano.
-Josto then interferes, lying that Satchel and Rabbi have been killed by Calamita.
-He instead offers him the chance to get the territories, as long as he kills Gaetano and Calamita.
-An enraged Loy tells them to leave the meeting, especially when Josto claims they never found the bodies.
+Josto interferes, lying that Satchel and Rabbi have been killed by Calamita.
+He instead offers Loy the chance to get the territories, as long as he kills Gaetano and Calamita.
+An enraged Loy tells them to leave, especially when Josto claims they never found the bodies.

 Believing Josto's lie, Loy informs Buel, who cries at the news.
-At night, he considers killing Zero Fadda at his house, but eventually chooses not to do it.
+That night, he considers killing Zero Fadda, but eventually chooses not to do it.
 The next day, he sees a billboard which highlights credit cards, which makes him realize that Josto is setting him up.
-Odis (Jack Huston) is taken to Loy's warehouse, where Loy informs him he will work with him on a new plan.
+Odis (Jack Huston) is taken to Loy's warehouse, where Loy tells him he has a new plan.
 Loy then visits a kidnapped Gaetano, telling him that his brother offered him a deal just to kill him.
-He then surprises Gaetano by setting him free, and he also orders Sparkman to find and kill Calamita.
+He then surprises Gaetano by setting him free, and he orders Sparkman to find and kill Calamita.